-- ◆ Complete a Residential Water Use Study in order to provide insight into the current breakdown of indoor and outdoor water use among residential customers within the BAWSCA service area.
+- Complete a Residential Water Use Study in order to provide insight into the current breakdown of indoor and outdoor water use among residential customers within the BAWSCA service area. - Implement a CII Audit Program Pilot Project meant to evaluate the potential for the successful implementation of a Regional CII Audit Program.

 The Residential Indoor/Outdoor Water Use Study results were utilized in the development of BAWSCA agency demand projections as part of the Demand Study, which was completed in June of 2020.
-The following steps included: (I) setting up a Work Group of interested BAWSCA member agencies to discuss the development of a list of parameters to collect data;
+The following steps included: (1) setting up a Work Group of interested BAWSCA member agencies to discuss the development of a list of parameters to collect data;